it-dept-cis/Essential-Guide-to-Election-Security/docs/source/maturity/determine_maturity.rst

 Your organization is likely at a |Maturity2| maturity if most of the following statements apply:

 1. You have dedicated resources to manage and protect IT infrastructure.
 #.
-You have already implemented basic cybersecurity measures, like Implementation Group 1 from the CIS Controls, the appropriate cybersecurity profile from the :term:`NIST CSF`, or equivalent control sets.
+You have already implemented basic cybersecurity measures, like Implementation Group 1 from the CIS Controls, the appropriate cybersecurity profile from the :term:`NIST` :term:`CSF`, or equivalent control sets.
 #.
 When you receive cybersecurity alerts and directives, you generally know how to mitigate the risk.
 #.
 You actively seek formal guidance for improving your cybersecurity posture.
 #.
 You understand the threats facing your organization and other organizations similar to yours.